carlosebmachado/bakery-website/README.md

 # Bakery Website

-It's a one-page bakery small website that I did when I was starting at web development.
-It contains the home which can be added a call to action, then menu, about, contact us and visit us.
-You can see a preview [here](https://carlosebmachado.github.io/food-business-website/).
+It's a one-page small website made with HTML5, CSS3 and JQuery.
+It contains the home which we can add a call to action, then menu, about us, contact us and visit us.
+You can also see a preview [here](https://carlosebmachado.github.io/food-business-website/).